braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/email_setup/email_validation.md

 ## Host part validation rules

 IPv4 or IPv6 addresses are not allowed in the host part of an email address.
-The top-level domain (e.g., .com, .org, .net, etc.) may not be fully numeric.
+The top-level domain (such as .com, .org, .net, etc.) may not be fully numeric.

 The following regex is used to validate the domain:<br>
 `/^[a-z\d](?:[a-z\d-]{0,61}[a-z\d])?(?:\.[a-z\d](?:[a-z\d-]{0,61}[a-z\d])?)+$/i`